Takeno/mtg-policy-changes/ipg.md

 Warning

-A Warning is an officially tracked penalty.
 Warnings are used in situations of incorrect play when a small amount of time is needed to implement the corrective procedure.
-The purpose of a Warning is to alert judges and players involved that a problem has occurred and to keep a permanent record of the infraction in the DCI Penalty Database.
+The purpose of a Warning is to alert judges and players involved that a problem has occurred and to keep a permanent record of the infraction.
 A time extension should be issued if the ruling has taken more than a minute.